 - (i) 5 U.S.C. § 552(c).
-Congress excluded three categories of law enforcement and national security records from the requirements of the FOIA [5 U.S.C. § 552(c) (2006 & Supp.
-IV (2010)].
+Congress excluded three categories of law enforcement and national security records from the requirements of the Freedom of Information Act (FOIA).
+See 5 U.S. C. § 552(c) (2006 & Supp.
+IV (2010).
 FBI responses are limited to those records subject to the requirements of the FOIA.
-Additional information about the FBI and the FOIPA can be found on the www.fbi.gov/foia website. - (ii) National Security/Intelligence Records.
-The FBI can neither confirm nor deny the existence of national security and foreign intelligence records pursuant to FOIA exemptions (b)(1), (b)(3), and PA exemption (j)(2) as applicable to requests for records about individuals [5 U.S.C. §§ 552/552a (b)(1), (b)(3), and (j)(2); 50 U.S.C. § 3024(i)(1)].
-The mere acknowledgment of the existence or nonexistence of such records is itself a classified fact protected by FOIA exemption (b)(1) and/or would reveal intelligence sources, methods, or activities protected by exemption (b)(3) [50 USC § 3024(i)(1)].
+Additional information about the FBI and the FOIPA can be found on the fbi.gov website. - (ii) National Security/Intelligence Records.
+The FBI can neither confirm nor deny the existence of national security and foreign intelligence records pursuant to FOIA exemptions (b)(1) and (b)(3) and PA exemption (j)(2) as applicable to requests for records about individuals [5 U.S.C. §§ 552/552a (b)(1), (b3), and (j)(2); 50 U.S.C § 3024(i)(1)].
+The mere acknowledgment of the existence or nonexistence of such records is itself a classified fact protected by FOIA exemption (b)(1) and/or would reveal intelligence sources, methods, or activities protected by exemption (b)(3); 50 USC § 3024(i)(1).
 This is a standard response and should not be read to indicate that national security or foreign intelligence records do or do not exist.